tsubasakong/agents-deep-research/README.md

 ## Observations and Limitations

+### Rate Limits
+- The `DeepResearcher` runs a lot of searches and API calls in parallel (at any given point in time it could be ingesting 50-60 different web pages).
+As a result you may find that yourself hitting rate limits for OpenAI, Gemini, Anthropic and other model providers particularly if you are on lower or free tiers.
+- If you run into these errors, you may wish to use the `IterativeResearcher` instead which is less consumptive of API calls.

 ### **Model Choice:**

 - If using OpenAI models, we find that the `gpt-4o-mini` is as good if not better at tool selection than `o3-mini` (which is consistent with [this leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html)).
 Given the speed and cost benefits we therefore advise using `gpt-4o-mini` as the model for the majority of agents in our workflow, with `o3-mini` for planning tasks and `gpt-4o` for final writing.